SteffenBlake/pixxel-nvim/README.md

 Clangd is configured to utilize the pi pico g++ installer.
 I could probably add configuration to switch which query engine to use but pretty much the only time I use C++ nowadays is for compiling to arm SBCs so...

-# How to install this configuration (Windows)
+# How to install this configuration
+## Windows
 nvim folder location should be `%LocalAppData%/nvim`, checkout the git repo to that location with that name.
 If done correctly the file `%LocalAppData%/nvim/README.md` should exist.

+## Linux
+nvim folder location should be `~/.config/nvim`, checkout the git repo to that location with that name.
+If done correctly the file `~/.config/nvim/README.md` should exist.

 # Supports Build and Run for dotnet projects

-First you must have a launch.json configured in your project root. proj-loader will automatically detect the path `.vs/launch.json` in the root of your project, and it assumes the project root based off the presence of a greedy depth first search of a .csproj file.
+First you must have a launch.json configured in your project root. proj-loader will automatically detect the path `.vs/launch.json` in the root of your project, and it assumes the project root based off the presence of a greedy depth first search of a .sln file.

+Configuration is also setup to have pid-attach work for a running instance of a dotnet app via dap-pid-picker, but it will make your life a lot easier if the below is done:

 Example `launch.json` file:
 ```